The value of video in employee onboarding

 - Policies and procedures: Use video to bring policies and procedures to life, providing examples and discussing practical applications or 'what if' scenarios to drive home the messages while saving HR staff time for more personalized work.

 - Community involvement: A video about the company's history, activities in the community and overall purpose can instill meaning, increasing engagement and the desire to be part of something bigger than themselves or even the organisation.
+Well, you can go for a video creator online to make an engaging video with stunning free features.
+These videos while uploaded online can lead to mass exposure of your organisation.

 - Cultural rules of the road: A "Rules of the Road" video can really help a new employee get the short story on how the company culture works with various team members giving their take on anything from dress code to language standards to ways to socialize.